ClintKan/microblog_VPC_deployment/README.md

 5. Three EC2s were then created as follows;

-   - One for the Web Server - to host the web app.
-On this server, exists the much needed Web App stack; Ngnix, Flask and HTML needed collaboratively to serve, process and present web content.
+   - One for the Web Server - Created in a public subnet with a security group opening only ports; 22 (SSH) & 80 (HTTP), this is the server that hosted the web app.
+On it, was 3 WebApp stac tools were installed; Ngnix, Flask and HTML needed collaboratively to serve, process and present web content.
 Nginx serves as the web server and reverse proxy, managing client requests and delivering static files.
 Flask is a lightweight Python framework that handles the backend logic and routing for dynamic content.
 HTML structures the web pages, defining how content is displayed.
 Together, they enable the creation of interactive and responsive web applications.

-   - One for the Application Server - Nginx serves as the web server and reverse proxy, managing client requests and delivering static files.
+   - One for the Application Server - Created in a private subnet with a security group opening only ports; 22 (SSH) & 5000 (this port was opened to be used for serving the web app to Ngnix serving as a reverse proxy).
+Additionally, the application server is the hub of all the webapp's files - that got added by executing the start_app.sh that got invoked by executing the setup.sh from the Web Server.

+   - One for the Monitoring Server - Created in a public subnet with a security group opening only ports; 22 (SSH) & 3000 (Grafana) & 9090 (Prometheus).
+This is a server that was setup for monitoring purposes of the (aforementioned) servers and the webapp.

 7. CI/CD Pipeline configuration was then done, not so different from the one in workload 3 - within the Jenkins file as follows (reference it here to follow along).
 Below I :

    **(a.)
 Build Stage:**